ABOUT THE PROJECT

 HA proxies balancing is based on Route 53 DNS round robin (DNS RR) capabilities where each HAProxy is defined with the same A record and a unique DNS RR set id.
+Example:

 This first set of screenshots shows session data from two different HAProxies taken in the same second.
 If you pay attention to the Sessions Cur (current count) you can see how unevenly distributed connections we have between HAProxies.